HSK2000/TSF_GRIPMAY21/README.md

 # TSF_GRIPMAY21
 #GRIPMAY21 Internship Task 1 Submission

-The_Sparks_Foundation #GRIPAPRIL21 : Data Science and Business Analytics Internship
-Task 1 : Prediction Using Supervised Machine Learning Algorithm.
+The Sparks Foundation #GRIPMAY21 : Data Science and Business Analytics Internship Task 1 : Prediction Using Supervised Machine Learning Algorithm.

 problem statement: Predict The Percentage of a student based on the number of study hours.